catakkio/vue-holaluz/README.md

 * We need to know which clients are allowed to get enrolled with the rooftop revolution.
 In order to offer solar product, the client's `building_type` must be **house** and it needs to have **at least 1 neighbor**.

-* We have three types of offers for those clients that can have be part of the rooftop revolution each of them with a different discount percentage and with their conditions:
+* We have three types of offers for those clients that can be part of the rooftop revolution each of them with a different discount percentage and with their conditions:
     1. **Standard offer**: No discount, no conditions.
     2. **Basic discount**: 5% discount.
 Conditions: its neighbors should have `p1` and `p2` powers lower than the current client's supply point.
     3. **Special discount**: 12% discount.
 Conditions: the addition of the `invoiced_amount` of its neighbors should be more than 100 euros.